 I was unable to obtain any satisfactory explanation from Mr. Howard but he said he would come to see Admiral Wilson about the matter.
 As I remember, he said to me only that he had filed it in the cable office in the usual manner and presumed that it would pass thru the French Censor as a matter of routine . . . .

 Daniels, presumably, thanked Wilson for the material he had put together for him.
-But when he came to write about the False Armistice for his second volume of memoirs, Daniels ignored the bulk of it.
-Ten years before the second volume appeared, Roy Howard’s False Armistice recollections were published as the ‘Premature Armistice’ chapter in Webb Miller’s I Found No Peace.
-Daniels therefore had the benefit of reading and pondering this before he eventually committed himself to paper on the same subject.
-7
+But when he wrote about the False Armistice for his second volume of memoirs, Daniels ignored the bulk of it.
+Ten years before the second volume came out, Roy Howard’s False Armistice memoir was published as the ‘Premature Armistice’ chapter in Webb Miller’s I Found No Peace, and Daniels therefore had the benefit of reading and pondering Howard’s recollections before he eventually committed himself to paper about the subject.
+N9

-Howard unequivocally asserted in Miller’s book that Admiral Wilson gave him permission to send the 7 November armistice news to America and told Ensign Sellards to accompany him to make sure his cablegram was cleared for transmission by the French censors in the Brest cable office.
-He also misreported how he learned from the Admiral later in the day that the news was false.
-5
+Howard unequivocally asserted in Miller’s book that Admiral Wilson gave him permission to send the 7 November armistice news to America and instructed Ensign Sellards to accompany him to make sure his cablegram was cleared for transmission by the French censors in the Brest cable office.
+He also misrepresented how he learned from the Admiral later in the day that the news was false.
+N10 But there is nothing in Wilson’s Papers specifically about the publication of Howard’s memoir and its allegations relating to him.
+Perhaps any thoughts he had about them at the time are to be found in his scrapbook (if it still exists).

-Volume Two of The Wilson Era,covering the period 1917-1923, presented what Daniels described as a condensed version of “globe-trotter and correspondent plenipotentiary and extraordinary” Roy Howard’s “graphic account . . . of how he pulled off the Premature Armistice”.
+Volume Two of The Wilson Era, covering the period 1917-1923, included what Daniels described as a condensed version of “globe-trotter and correspondent plenipotentiary and extraordinary” Roy Howard’s “graphic account . . . of how he pulled off the Premature Armistice”.
 Relating what happened after Admiral Wilson told Howard and Major Fred Cook about the armistice news from Paris, Daniels quoted, word for word, from Howard’s memoir:

 ‘Hell, no,’ replied the Admiral.
 ‘This is official.
 It is direct from G.H.Q. via the Embassy.
 It’s signed by Captain Jackson, our Naval Attaché at Paris.
 Here’s a copy of what I have just sent to Dépêche.
 Go to it.
 By the way, unless your French is okay, perhaps I’d better – Here, Ensign Sellards, I’d like to have you take Mr. Howard over to the cable office.
 See that he gets this message through the censorship.’